tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-06-25-Sentencepiece.md

 ```
 The APIs are not limited to shown above.There are lots of other APIs for Decoding from token to Sentences.

-As we already completed all the pre-processing component for ALBERT we can starting building our Transformer model :smile:
+As we already completed all the pre-processing component for ALBERT.
+We can start building our Transformer model :smile:

 # References
 - [kudo et al.,2018](https://arxiv.org/abs/1808.06226)